astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/communication.md

 just want you to cut to the chase.
 I think it's also a bit silly if you're super formal over email but then casual in person.
 Emails should genuinely reflect you and what you're trying to communicate.

-# In sum

-Good communication is communication that your target audience understands via the medium you chose.
-Whether it's a text, email, or actually speaking out loud, if you can get the point across effectively, you did good.